 4. Go Elliptical V-200T Elliptical

-The Go Elliptical V-200T may look robust, but it’s surprisingly compact at 54 x 26 x 65 inches in size.
+The Go Elliptical V-200T may look robust, but it’s surprisingly compact at 54 x 26 x 65 inches.
 It can fit quite easily in most spaces, plus it can be moved effortlessly using the front wheels.

-You’ll be able to choose from 24 levels of resistance, which can be easily adjusted at will by a quick-toggle switch on the handlebars.
+You’ll be able to choose from 24 levels of resistance that can be easily adjusted at will by a quick-toggle switch on the handlebars.
 Whatever resistance you set it on, you’ll be stable on your feet, with the rear-wheel design and oversized platform pedals.

 The 17-inch stride length should be adequate for most runners of average height.
 Choose from 12 different preloaded programs.
 If you want something that isn’t already loaded onto the console, you can set your own custom program.